Day 2 – Sessions and Speakers

 Kay Wilson along with her husband Dougie and parents Anne and Bobby Lennox run their 5000ac Hill Farm on Loch Lomondside.
 Their family have been tenants at Shantron and Shemore Farm since the 1750’s, production Scotch Lamb and Beef.
 Welcoming visitors to the farm has always been a huge part of their farming life and in 2022 they celebrated 50 years of Agritourism.
 They have 2 self-catering cottages and in 2020 launched their hand crafted Bonnie Barns that Dougie has designed and built on the farm.
 These are luxury adults only accommodation with hot tubs overlook the Loch.
 They also offer Farm tours and workshops throughout the year and the family is passionate about education and experiences to help connect where food comes from.
 Kay is a former member of the Scottish Agritourism Board and a Former Scottish Agritourism Destination Leader for Argyll & the Isles.

-Session 6.2 Country Insights
+Session 6.2 Country Benchmarking

 Since 2012, he has been a Lecturer and researcher at the Agricultural University of Tirana, Department of Rural Tourism Management, teaching courses at Bachelor and Master levels.
 He holds a PhD and has completed post-doctoral research on agritourism development.
 His research focuses on rural development, tourism, and agritourism, with publications in international journals.
 Actively engaged in national and international projects, he has advanced agritourism by founding the Albanian Agritourism Association, contributing to legal reforms, drafting the National Agritourism Strategy, leading enterprise capacity-building, and designing financial grant schemes to support sector growth.